ketan-pednekar/ccart-india/README.md

   - DLNA methodology

 **Where the ratio appears in CCART**
-- district_relationships_master.csv
+- '''district_relationships_master.csv'''
-- cyclone_level_summary.csv
+- '''cyclone_level_summary.csv'''
-- All example scripts in examples/
+- All example scripts in '''examples/'''
-- The calibration module inside ccart/engine.py
+- The calibration module inside '''ccart/engine.py'''

 ---
 ## 🌍 Why CCART?